 - To post a new message, click on the 'Post a Message’ button in the discussion box, or click on the Discussion tab, then the ‘Post to this Discussion' button.

 TSL also understands the need to facilitate communication between all parties interested in transportation science and logistics topics.
 We currently support that communication through our LinkedIn group, which can be accessed here: TSL LinkedIn group.
 Note you will need to join this group.
+Everybody can follow us on Twitter.

 Special Interest Groups

 TSL is organized by a number of special interest groups (SIGS) to promote activities within major areas of application of transportation research.
 Below are brief descriptions of the SIGs and the current chair.
 Please feel free to contact them for additional information.
 Each SIG has its own email list.
 Anyone may join any of the SIGS.
-The instructions for joining the email list for each SIG accompanies the description for each below.

 Freight Transportation and Logistics